spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: SpotAgent being offline will not process Spot PC automation from Spotmgr1.

-**Resolving SpotAgent alerts:** Connect to the session host server and open Task Manager, then restart the service
+**Resolving SpotAgent Alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### SpotAgent
 Description: SpotAgent facilitates automation actions on Spotmgr1.